UMMS-Biocore/dolphinnext-umms-training/README.md

 <img src="dolphinnext_images/execute6_add_files.png" width="100%">

-  **8.**  Enter the full path of the location of your files.
-Please choose "Files tab" and click "Add File" button.
-Here for the test case we will use the path below;
+  **8.**  Enter the location of your files.
+Here for the test case we will use the url below for File Directory (Full Path) and please click "View Directory" button to get the list of files:

 File Directory (Full Path):
 ```
 https://galaxyweb.umassmed.edu/pub/dnext_data/tutorial/fastq_data/single/
 ```
-And choose "Single List" for the "Collection Type" and press add all files button.
+Then please choose "Single List" for the "Collection Type" and press "add all files" button.

 <img src="dolphinnext_images/execute7_enter_fullpath.png" width="100%">